cuijiji/jijihttpclient/README.md

 jiji  make a http client

 ## Installation & loading
-jijihttpclient is available on [Packagist](https://packagist.org/packages/phpmailer/phpmailer) (using semantic versioning), and installation via [Composer](https://getcomposer.org) is the recommended way to install PHPMailer.
+jijihttpclient is available on [Packagist](https://packagist.org/packages/phpmailer/phpmailer) (using semantic versioning), and installation via [Composer](https://getcomposer.org) is the recommended way to install jijihttpclient.
 Just add this line to your `composer.json` file:

 ```json
 "jiji/http": "^1.1"